 5. Christy Dawn

-World-renowned designer Deborah Lindquist offers a range of sustainable bridal gowns made from recycled and organic fabrics.
-‘The Green Queen’ of Los Angeles has designed for a variety of A-listers, including Rihanna, Christina Aguilera, Pink and Sharon Stone.
+She offers a range of sustainable bridal gowns made from recycled and organic fabrics.
+‘The Green Queen’ of Los Angeles has designed ethical red carpet gowns for a variety of A-listers, including Rihanna, Christina Aguilera, Pink and Sharon Stone.
 Her exquisite designs feature embellishments such as semi-precious stones, crystals or vintage jewels to truly bedazzle.

 7. Ann Wiberg

-Wiberg is quite popular among Hollywood celebrities for her unique style, and her other brand, Trash Couture, also emphasizes sustainability, since these stunning dresses are made with antique fabrics, lace, and beads.
+Wiberg is quite popular among Hollywood celebrities for her unique style.
+Her other brand, Trash Couture, also emphasises sustainability, since these stunning dresses are made with antique fabrics, lace, and beads.

 A wedding is a day when the love is in the air – so why don’t you Wear Your Love?
-Organic cotton, natural silk chiffon, and soft English tulle fabrics make this brand sustainable.
+Organic cotton, natural silk chiffon, quick growing bamboo and soft English tulle fabrics make this brand sustainable.
 Ethereal layers come to life with every small movement, no matter which style you choose, be it a cropped boho halter dress or a delicate, classical lace design worthy of a royal wedding.